-Mercury is the closest planet to the sun and the smallest in the solar system.
+Mercury is the closest planet to the Sun and the smallest in the Solar System.
 It cannot support life due to extreme changes in temperatures and the lack of atmosphere.
-It has no protection from the sun.
+It has no protection from the Sun.
 Here are some facts on this little planet.

-- The planet is 57 Million Miles (92 Million Kilometres) away from Earth
+- The planet is 57 Million Miles (92 Million Kilometres) away from Earth.

-- The planet may be orbiting at a fast speed but it is not so quick to rotate.
+- The planet may be orbiting at a fast speed, but it is not so quick to rotate.
 It takes a total of 59 days to turn on its axis and change from day to night.
-This means a year on Mercury is actually only one and a half days in length.
+This means a year on Mercury is only one and a half days in length.

-- For a long time it was believed that Mercury didn’t rotate at all but always kept one side facing the sun.
+- For a long time, it was believed that Mercury didn’t rotate at all but always kept one side facing the Sun.
 In 1965 it was discovered that Mercury did rotate using radar observations.

 - The atmosphere on Mercury is very thin.
-This is the reason for this big heat change as there is almost no atmosphere to help protect it from the sun, or retain any of the heat levels reached during the day time.
+This is the reason for this big heat change as there is almost no atmosphere to help protect it from the Sun or retain any of the heat levels reached during the daytime.

 - Mercury is only a little planet in comparison to Earth with a diameter measuring 3100 miles in total (4990 Kilometres)

 - Mercury does not have any moons or rings because of the lack of atmosphere.
-Mercury and Venus are the only planets in the solar system without moons.
+Mercury and Venus are the only planets in the Solar System without moons.

 - Mercury orbits the Sun within the Earth’s orbit.
-This means we can see it from Earth in the morning and in the evening without a telescope – although this is not easy.
+This means we can see it from Earth in the morning and the evening without a telescope – although this is not easy.

 - It was once believed that Mercury was two separate planets.
 Due to the planet being visible at two separate points during the day, Ancient Greeks believed Mercury was two different planets and named them Mercury and Apollo before realising they were the same one.

-- NASA launched the Mariner 10 in 1973, the aircraft flew past Mercury three times before the mission came to an end.
+- NASA launched the Mariner 10 in 1973, and the aircraft flew past Mercury three times before the mission came to an end.

 - In 2004 NASA launched MESSENGER which stayed orbiting Mercury for four years making about 4000 rotations of the planet before running out of fuel and crashing into its surface in 2015.

-- Another mission will be launched in 2016 by the European Space agency and Japan and should reach Mercury in 2024.
+- Another mission will be launched in 2016 by the European Space Agency and Japan and should reach Mercury in 2024.
 This will hopefully tell us more about the planet.